livecycle/preevy/README.md

 - In GCP, it could be done by using `gcloud auth application-default login`
 - In Azure, it could be done by using `az login`

-*For provisioning a Pod on Kubernetes*, make sure a kubeconfig file exists and that you can run `kubectl` commands locally (e.g, `kubectl get pod`)
+*For provisioning a Pod on Kubernetes*, make sure a kubeconfig file exists and that you can run `kubectl` commands locally (e.g. `kubectl get pod`)

 Running Preevy: